 The negative effects of long-term solitary confinement are well-documented.
 These effects include psychosis, hallucinations, insomnia and confusion.
 Solitary confinement can create mental illness where none previously existed, or exacerbate pre-existing illness.
 It is a risk factor for prison suicide.
-The suicide rate for prisoners is seven times the rate of the Canadian public, with nearly half of those suicides occurring in solitary confinement.
+The suicide rate for incarcerated individuals is seven times the rate of Canadians outside the prison system, with nearly half of those suicides occurring in solitary confinement.

-The Canadian government has ignored repeated calls to reform its use of solitary confinement for decades.
-It failed to act on the 1996 recommendations of former Supreme Court justice Louise Arbour to place strict time limits on how long a prisoner can be isolated, and calls from the Correctional Investigator – Canada’s federal prison watchdog – to prohibit solitary confinement for the seriously mentally ill.
-In December 2014, it dismissed similar recommendations from the high-profile inquest into the death of prisoner Ashley Smith.
+The current federal government came into office on a promise to end indefinite solitary confinement.
+Yet, they have disregarded the countless recommendations that have called for an end to this unjust regime.
+They failed to act on the 1996 recommendations of former Supreme Court justice Louise Arbour to place strict time limits on how long a person in prison can be isolated, and calls from the Correctional Investigator – Canada’s federal prison watchdog – to prohibit solitary confinement for the seriously mentally ill.
+In December 2014, it dismissed similar recommendations from the high-profile inquest into the death of Ashley Smith in solitary confinement.